+Is there a best time to prepare for childbirth?
 I have spoken and written about this topic before.
-When I see or hear questions about what practitioners do, or what happens in various hospitals in birth, I ask myself about the best timing for childbirth preparation classes.
+When I see or hear questions about what practitioners do, or what happens in various hospitals in birth, it makes me wonder about the best timing for childbirth preparation classes.

-It often seems like women are asking questions about practice and protocol late in the game.
+It often seems like women are asking questions about practice and protocol late in the game, when preparing for childbirth.
 For example, a woman is 7 months pregnant and takes a birthing class.
 She learns about the 10 Questions to Ask her provider.
 The answers are not exactly what she was looking for.

 What happens next?
-Does she switch providers?
-Does she hire a doula?
+Is it time to switch providers?
+Maybe it’s time to hire a doula?
 Does she go along with whatever her care provider says?

-At 7 months pregnant, it is not the best time to change your caregiver.
+At 7 months pregnant, preparing for childbirth, it’s not the best time to change your caregiver.
 Yet, if you are seeking specific things for your birth, or wanting to avoid lots of interventions, and your doctor or midwife doesn’t do things that way, you get to make a choice.

-And, hiring a doula isn’t necessarily the answer.
-I think doulas are awesome, and they are not there to save you from a provider that has no intention of honoring your wishes.
+hiring a doula isn’t necessarily the answer, even thouth doulas are awesome. they are not there to save you from a provider that has no intention of honoring your wishes.

 You can go along with whatever your provider says, yet that doesn’t make any sense.
 It is like saying: “I am powerless and I give you permission to do what you want.”
 This is a scenario that plays out quite often in birth.

 Getting back to the original question about preparing for childbirth, and the best timing for a childbirth class, sometime during the first three months of pregnancy would be ideal.
 Typically this is when most women seek care.
 They can ask all the questions to several different providers.
 Then choose the best one for them.